ruuzia/lynx/README.md

 # Lynx

 Lynx is a tool with robust features for memorizing lines.
 I originally built it with a simple terminal interface to help me review my lines for a theatre production.
 Interested in its potential, I rewrote a functional web prototype for a course project.
+Users are able to type up their lines and cues for play productions in a simple text format.
+They can then review, flag, and manage their lines from a desktop or mobile device.

 ## Running